dexiouz/100DaysOfCode/README.md

   let developer = new Developer( "James" , 20); //ReferenceError: Must call super constructor in derived class before accessing 'this' or returning from derived constructor
 ```
-But then we get an error! why?.
-In the next article we will understand whats happening here.
+But then we get an error! why?
+In the next article we will understand what's happening here.

-## Day98 of #100DaysOfCode
+# Day98 of #100DaysOfCode
-### Understanding the requirements of inheriting constructor
+## Understanding the requirements of inheriting constructor
 Here's how to do this sort of thing.
 For constructors to inherit classes it must first call super(..) , and the super must be called before using the "this" keyword.

-## Day99 of #100DaysOfCode
+# Day99 of #100DaysOfCode
-### Understanding the requirements of inheriting constructor.
+## Understanding the requirements of inheriting constructor.